Learn how to set pricing rules for specific products and services.

 When creating an invoice, the price rule will automatically be applied as you add items.
 You can also override the price rule by selecting the rate and seeing all active price rules.

 Recurring sales transactions will keep the rate of the item as it was when the recurring transactions were created.
-So, if you used a price rule when creating the recurring transaction, it will continue using that same rate until the rate is edited on the recurring transaction.
+So, if you used a price rule when creating the recurring transaction, it will continue using that same rate, even if that price rule expires.